PlutoZhang/Zowe-docs/topics/mvd-instsetupeverythingonzos.md

  -   **Port field for the https field of the node object**

      Required if you intend to access the zLUX Secure Services address space through encrypted HTTPS.
 Specify a port number that is available on your system.
-Requires `keys` and `certificates`
+Requires `keys` and `certificates`.

      **Note:** Currently, the zLUX Secure Services address space configuration JSON file at `zlux-example-server/config/zluxserver.json` contains an example node configuration, so you can refer to one file for both the zLUX Secure Services address space and the Giza Node server.

+6. (Optional.)
+Set up the terminal application plug-ins.
+For more information, see [Setting up terminal application plug-ins](mvd-settingupterminalapps.md).

-To update the server configuration, run `zlux-example-server/build/deploy.sh`
+7. To update the server configuration, run `zlux-example-server/build/deploy.sh`